 3 Lima Beans Have Protein

-As you can see from the list of nutrients above, Lima beans also contain protein.
+As you can see from the list of nutrients above, Lima beans contain protein.
 Just 1/2 cup provides 6 grams of protein.
 A cup of milk contains 8 grams of protein.
-This fact busts the myth that plants do not contain protein.
+This fact breaks the myth that plants do not contain protein.
 They do!

 4 Lima Beans Contain Omega 3 Fats